sachinraja/SnippetHub/README.md

-## SnippetsHub
+## SnippetHub

-A home for sharing snippets across various languages.
+A home for snippets across various languages.